elixir-lang/elixir-lang.github.com/_posts/2021-05-19-elixir-v1-12-0-released.markdown

 This is particularly useful when your tests get stuck and you want to know which one is the culprit.

-**Important**: Trapping signals may have strong implications on how a system shuts down and behave in production and therefore it is extremely discouraged for libraries to set their own traps.
+**Important**: Trapping signals may have strong implications on how a system shuts down and behaves in production and therefore it is extremely discouraged for libraries to set their own traps.
 Instead, they should redirect users to configure them themselves.
 The only cases where it is acceptable for libraries to set their own traps is when using Elixir in script mode, such as in `.exs` files and via Mix tasks.

 ## Tighter Erlang/OTP 24 integration